Sociology Home

 Applications

-CONVERSATIONS WITH PIERRE BOURDIEU
+CONVERSATIONS WITH PIERRE BOURDIEU: THE JOHANNESBURG MOMENT

-2. Durable Domination: Gramsci Meets Bourdieu
+3. Cultural Domination: Gramsci Meets Bourdieu

 4. Colonialism and Revolution: Fanon Meets Bourdieu

-5. Antinomies of Feminism: Beauvoir Meets Bourdieu
+6.The Antinomies of Feminism: Beauvoir Meets Bourdieu